Can a Creditor Take My Retirement Money?

 When faced with reduced revenues, increased overhead, and other market forces that put pressure on the cash flow of small businesses, many owners liquidate their personal assets and invest them into their business.
-They liquidate stock accounts, cash savings, sell other assets in order to raise cash, and even forego a paycheck.
-It is their passion and their determination that leads them to believe that they will be returned that money and more once they turnaround their business and improve its performance.
+They liquidate stock accounts, cash savings, sell other assets to raise cash, and even forego a paycheck.
+It is their passion and their determination that leads them to believe that they will get that returned money and more once they turn around their business and improve its performance.

-Listed below is a breakdown of many of the main retirement investment vehicles and a description of the range of protections available.
+Listed below is a breakdown of many of the primary retirement investment vehicles and a description of the range of protections available.

 ERISA Accounts – These accounts are controlled under the Employee Retirement Income Act and are fully protected across all 50 states, regardless of account size.
 These types of accounts include 401Ks, 403Bs, and certain types of annuities.

-Annuities – There are 18 states that offer no protection for annuities.
+Annuities – 18 states offer no protection for annuities.
 Many other states have restrictions set on the amount of income from the annuity that are protected, ranging from $250/mo to $2,500/mo.
 Anything is excess will be available for collection from creditors.

 You can click HERE for a spreadsheet by state that details a level of protection granted for many personal assets including homestead protection, retirement account protection, and wage garnishment laws.
 Please confirm with an experienced professional to assure you understand all terms and conditions that are required to receive the protection detailed.